cyjake/leoric/docs/design/es2022-class-fields.md

 `declare` as the default TypeScript recommendation while keeping compilation as an inexpensive compatibility path.

+## Compatibility Test Matrix

+The class-field contract is verified at three levels:

+- focused unit tests cover model readiness, class-field diagnostics, successful guard caching, compilation, inheritance, metadata, identity, and both `@Model()` and `realm.define(Class)` entry points;
+- TypeScript fixtures are compiled and executed with explicit `tsconfig` files for ES2022 `Define` semantics and legacy assignment semantics;
+- native JavaScript class fields are evaluated directly by each Node.js runtime in the CI matrix, without passing through the repository's `ts-node` hook.

+The emitted/runtime fixtures must verify the unsafe direct path, the preferred `declare` path, and both compilation entry points.
+This prevents simulated class fields from standing in for the compiler and runtime behavior users actually receive.

 ## Implementation Order

 The design should be implemented and reviewed in the following slices: